How Much Light (Watts or Lumens) Does a Room Need?

 REMEMBER…

-- central or general lights are usually located in the center of the room
+- Central or general lights are usually located in the center of the room.

-- instead of a central or general light, many modern homes have recessed or pot lighting, which when done correctly can be as effective as a central light fixture
+- Many modern homes have recessed or pot lighting instead of a central or general light, which, when done correctly, can be as effective as a central light fixture.

-- every dark room or area (including hallways) should have a general light that holds at least three – 60w bulbs
+- Every dark room or area (including hallways) should have a general light that holds at least three – 60w bulbs.

 EVERY ROOM SHOULD HAVE ACCENT LIGHTING